mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 # Tips for Incoming Interns

+I might have a few suggestions for interns throughout this post, but here they are all in one place.

+1. Reach out to
+2. If you want to return, make the connections during your internship

 # Final Thoughts

 Whether I'm returning or not, I'm still super grateful for the awesome internship experience over the past summer.
 I worked on a great team on a super cool product and I learned a ton.
 My mentor, manager, and teammates were super helpful throughout my entire internship and I really enjoyed working with them.
 I had a ton of fun with my intern cohort and other interns and I really appreciate all the effort my cohort leaders put in so we could have an awesome summer at Microsoft.
 Microsoft is an amazing company with a great culture and awesome engineers nd I'd definitely want to return to Microsoft sometime in the future (if they stop rejecting me).